 What is Self Assessment Tax?

-The meaning of self assessment tax is any pending tax liability at the end of the financial year after calculating total taxable income and subtracting deductions & taxes paid.
+Self assessment tax means an amount paid by an assessee on their net taxable income after deducting Advance tax and TDS for the respective financial year.
 Taxpayers should pay their taxes in order to finish the return filing process.
-In case that the necessary sum is unpaid, the return filing process is ruled invalid, which has unfavorable consequences such as interest, penalty, etc.
+In case the necessary sum is unpaid, the return filing process is ruled invalid, and you may face unfavorable consequences like interest and penalty, etc.

 There is no due date for the payment of this tax.
 However, it is always a good practice to pay the tax and proceed with ITR Filing.